 3.1.4 The level of the glycerol solution shall be at least 20 mm below the level of the perforated plate.
 3.2 Solution Composition

 3.2.1.
-100 g of aqueous solution, containing 46 g of glycerol, shall have a specific gravity at 23 °C of approximately 1.17 and its refractive index (sodium D line) shall be approximately 1.392.
+100 g of aqueous solution, containing 46 g of glycerol, shall have a specific gravity of approximately 1.17 at 23 °C and its refractive index (sodium D line) shall be approximately 1.392.

 3.2.2 0.1 % by weight of copper sulphate shall be added to the solution to avoid mould growth.
 (For example, 4 drops of a saturated copper sulphate solution for every 100 ml of aqueous glycerol solution).